fbpxl

 22. Scavenger Hunt

 Hide things around the classroom or school and have students track them down!
-This is a great way to change up your math routine, too.
+This is a great way to change up your maths routine, too.

-Blow up the problems on your math assignment, print them out, and spread them around the room.
+Blow up the problems on your maths assignment, print them out, and spread them around the room.
 Have your students work on their answers on a separate piece of paper.

-They'll love moving around and working with others, which is excellent for a late-afternoon math class.
+They'll love moving around and working with others, which is excellent for a late-afternoon maths class.

 23. Freeze Dance